 Bolepo – This restaurant located in El Hospedaje del Barco hostel seems to be a pretty popular place to get a cocktail or a beer.
 There isn’t dancing or music here, just eating and drinking.

-The Pub - A new bar located right next to Da Silva’s House.
-This is another place to hang till late at night.
+The Pub – A new bar located right next to Da Silva’s House.
+This is another place to hang until late at night.

 Where to go next?